Web Performance Trends: Speeding up the Web

 Mobile

-According to comScore mobile adoption surpassed that of desktop devices.
+According to comScore mobile adoption surpassed that of desktop devices since 2017.
 Why is this important?
 Because mobile devices require things to be optimized even more than desktop.
-Thankfully LTE has become more widely available in the past few years, but if you have a CDN you can take advantage of the following three additional features:
+As mobile devices continue to dominate internet usage, optimizing web performance for mobile users is of paramount importance.
+Implementing mobile-friendly design principles and leveraging CDNs can significantly enhance the browsing experience on mobile devices.
+If you have a CDN you can take advantage of the following three additional features:

 • Use of Gzip compression to control mobile data traffic